 3. Supply the child with crayons or markers to use for color-coding.

 4. Do pattern discovery together.
 Point out that in each column, a pattern emerges when we look in the 1’s place and also in the 10’s place.
 The child might want to choose five light-colored crayons to use for color-coding.
 In the first column, she could draw a line straight down from the 1 in the top left box that connects the 1, 6, 1, 6, 1, 6 that appears in the 1’s place.
 In column 2, the pattern in the 1’s place becomes 2, 7, 2, 7, 2, 7, etc. 5.
 After color-coding, practice counting together as you or your child point to each number you say.

 6. Sometimes the teens cause problems.
 You may snatch an idea from our stylized numbers and make the 1 in each of the numbers from 13-19 into a “teen” – a stick figure teenager.
 So when you count those numbers, you would point to the number in the 1’s place first and then finish by pointing to the teenager.

 7. When you come to the infamous numbers, 20, 30, 40, 50, and so on, consider using the visual of a tea cup and share with your child that the beginning of those numbers sound a whole lot like the numbers they are used to counting already!

 Visual of the tea cup:

 You could actually copy the tea cup and paste them in place by the numbers for which you need that reminder.
-See the illustration on the left.
+See the illustration above.

 From this point forward, when you practice counting, use your 5-Chart to be the visual reminder of the numbers.
 Before long, your child will be able to count independently of the chart and the visuals.
 Note that this same chart can help him learn to count by 5’s and 10’s!